RandomSearch18/a-level-project/docs/readme.md

 Other additional features in this version are buttons to rename and delete presets, as well as some prose at the top of the screen to explain what presets are.
 The prose should be useful, because Andrew didn't originally find it clear what presets were and how they worked.

 I gave this new version to James, and he said it was "much nicer", which supports my hypothesis that v2 seems more polished.

+I also sent it to Andrew.
+He thought that presets are "a really clever idea".
+He understood the mockup, saying that the UI seems "really intuitive and easy to use".
+He especially liked the presets being presented in a list, because it would make them easy to switch between, and the ability to name them could make them more memorable.

+Andrew had no complaints.

 <div>